gakiokevin/Decentralized-Asset-Registry-and-Trading-Platform/README.md

-# **Decentralized Asset Registry and Trading Platform (DARTP)**
+# **Decentrassets**

-The **Decentralized Asset Registry and Trading Platform (DARTP)** is a blockchain-based solution designed to streamline the registration, verification, and trading of assets such as real estate, vehicles, or intellectual property.
+The **Decentrassets** is a blockchain-based solution designed to streamline the registration, verification, and trading of assets such as real estate, vehicles, or intellectual property.
 Built on the **Internet Computer Protocol (ICP)**, this platform ensures secure, transparent, and tamper-proof transactions, making asset management and trading more efficient.

 ## **Features**